vEnhance/1802/src/2dflux.typ

   So actually one good thing about the notation $bf(n) dif s$ is that the presence of $dif s$ is a good reminder that there's no FTC result.

-  In other words, 2D flux is missing one red Stokes arrow compared to 2D work.
+  In other words, 2D flux is conceptually missing one red Stokes arrow compared to 2D work.
+  (I suppose if you really missed it, you could try to force it by asking whether $vec(-q,p)$ is conservative, but I haven't seen this done.
+  One possible reason is that 2D flux is mostly used for closed loops $cal(C)$, and Green's theorem can handle that case anyway.)
 ]

 == [RECIPE] Computing 2D flux <sec-recipe-2d-flux>